A tourist's guide to regularity structures and singular stochastic PDEs: Introduction

 to the well-posed stochastic PDE

-with given initial condition, converge in probability in an appropriate function/distribution space, for any element $k$ of the renormalization group, as $\epsilon$ goes to $0$.} \end{itemize} \emph{A solution to a singular stochastic PDE is not a single function or distribution, but rather a \emph{family} of functions/distributions indexed by the renormalization group. }
+with given initial condition, converge in probability in an appropriate function/distribution space to some $\overline{u}^{(k)}$ as $\epsilon$ goes to $0$.} \end{itemize} \emph{A solution to a singular stochastic PDE is not a single function or distribution, but rather the \emph{family} $(\overline{u}^{(k)})_k$ of functions/distributions indexed by the renormalization group. }

+The $k_\epsilon$ typically diverge as $\epsilon>0$ goes to $0$ but there are situations where they remain bounded, or are even constant, like in \cite{BrunedGabrielHairerZambotti}.
 We stick to the tradition and talk about any of the above limit functions/distributions as a solution to equation \eqref{EqGenericPDE}.
 We talk of the family of solutions.
 To have a picture in mind, consider the family of maps